 - Do not stop taking steroid tablets suddenly.
 It probably does no harm if you forget to take the odd tablet.
 However, once your body is used to steroids, if you stop the tablets suddenly you may develop serious withdrawal effects within a few days.

 - Do not take anti-inflammatory painkillers whilst you take steroids, unless advised by a doctor.
 The two together increase your risk of developing a stomach ulcer.
-As mentioned above, you will normally be advised to take low-dose aspirin but avoid other anti-inflammatory painkillers.

 - Most people who take regular steroids carry a steroid card.
 This gives details of your dose, condition, etc, in case of emergencies.